hypermoist/Hemis/README.md

 ## Translations

-Changes to translations as well as new translations can be submitted to hemis Core's Transifex page.
+Changes to translations as well as new translations can be submitted to Hemis Core's Transifex page.

 Translations are periodically pulled from Transifex and merged into the git repository.
-See the [translation process](https://github.com/hemis-Project/hemis/blob/master/doc/translation_process.md) for details on how this works.
+See the [translation process](https://github.com/Hemis-Project/Hemis/blob/master/doc/translation_process.md) for details on how this works.

 Important: We do not accept translation changes as GitHub pull requests because the next pull from Transifex would automatically overwrite them again.